bnb32/cv/README.md

 # Summary

-Senior Software/Data Engineer at the National Renewable Energy Lab with a record of achievement in data science, machine learning, and scientific computing.
-Multiple publications and presentations relating to generative machine learning, renewable resource modeling, and earth system modeling.
-Additional experience instructing physics and mathematics classes for undergraduates and overseeing graduate student research programs.
+Senior Researcher at the National Renewable Energy Lab with a focus on enhancing physical modeling through integration of physics-based and machine learning methods.
+Lead developer on large codebases with users from 50+ institutions and 50+ countries.
+Publications and presentations relating to generative machine learning, renewable resource modeling, and earth system modeling.
+Proven ability to lead interdisciplinary teams, develop innovative solutions, and communicate complex scientific concepts effectively.

 # Education